 There are remedies available if a party does not do what a family law order requires.

-An additional, important remedy available under Florida law when one parent does not comply with the Time-Sharing order, is that the court can modify the terms of the time-sharing order - basically put in place a fix to address the problem.
+An additional, important remedy available under Florida law when one parent does not comply with the parenting plan, i.e. the time-sharing order, is that the court can modify the terms of the time-sharing order - basically put in place a fix to address the problem.
 There are Florida cases that give a court similar or related power under its contempt power, for example to clarify the terms of a time-sharing order, to help insure the rules are followed in the future.
 There are significant remedies available to enforce family court orders.Modification

 Orders for Child Support, Time-Sharing and Alimony (with some exceptions) are "modifiable", i.e. you can file a Petition with the court, for example, to change the amount of child support or alimony, or change time-sharing.
 There must have been a substantial and unanticipated change in circumstances, in order to qualify for a modification.
 The new alimony statute provides that some types or aspects of alimony cannot be modified, but the parties by an agreement they both sign can specify whether or not the alimony they agree to is modifiable.

 Something important to remember about alimony, is that if there is no alimony included in your divorce order, and the court does not properly "retain" or "reserve" jurisdiction regarding alimony, the court cannot award alimony at a later date.
 The property division parts of a divorce order are also not modifiable, absent specific provisions in the order or settlement agreement providing for some type of modification.